top of page

 Palmer Snell chartered surveyors, auctioneers, estate agents and valuers occupy the property, as the north eastern block of the market square is razed to make way for The Centre, a gift to the town from the Showering family.

-Over the next few years, 10 Market Place enjoys a period of reinvention as a café, first as Ashton House - a dress shop and tea room stocking Mandy Marsh dresses, jackets, and Sloggi underwear, then as Mendip Needlecrafts offering a wide range of tailoring services, then as Dora’s Coffee Shop, with a student menu and coffee from 70p.
+Over the next few years, 10 Market Place enjoys a period of reinvention as Dora's Coffee Shop, then as Ashton House - a dress shop and tea room stocking Mandy Marsh dresses, jackets, and Sloggi underwear, then as Mendip Needlecrafts offering a wide range of tailoring services, then as Dora’s Coffee Shop, with a student menu and coffee from 70p.

 By 2004, the shop was in very poor condition, and was one of nine local properties to benefit from a Heritage and Economic Regeneration Scheme grant, obtained by Mendip District Council, Shepton Mallet Town Council, and Somerset Council, which funded the renovation of the property and created a separate entrance to the above shop offices.